teresaconc/iotedge-iva-nano/README.md

 To better understand how NVIDIA DeepStream works, let's have a look at its configuration file.

-From your favourite SSH client:

-1. Open an SSH connection with the IP address found in the `RTSP Video URL` field above.
-Username is `iotedge` and so is the default password.

-    ```bash
-    ssh iotedge@YOUR_IP_ADDRESS
-    ```

-2. Open up the configuration file of DeepStream to understand its structure:
+1. In Jetson, open up the configuration file of DeepStream to understand its structure:

     ```bash
     nano /data/misc/storage/DSconfig.txt